joshuamccluskey/reading-notes/README.md

 #### Thoughts Growth Mindset:

-**Stay true to yourself**, but be open to the environment that is around you. **Progress is not easy**, and it test you. **Keep looking up and ahead**, and use `git config` .  *Be disciplined, persistent, and consistent*, progress never happened without adaptation.
+**Stay true to yourself**, but be open to the environment that is around you. **Progress is not easy**, and it'll test you. **Keep looking up and ahead**, and use `git config` .  *Be disciplined, persistent, and consistent*, progress never happened without adaptation.
 Failing is truly a gift, celebrate it and grow.

 ## Table of Contents Reading Notes